DiRoots-Limited/DiRoots.One.Releases/docs/pages/QuickViews/QV-QuickViews.md

 1. Define the follow order by Clockwise or Anticlockwise.

-2. Choose the direction to stard.
+2. Choose the direction to start.

 3. Definde the style by number or alphabet.